courtneyjchen/python-language-endangerment/README.md

 # Predicting Language Endangerment with Machine Learning
+*Dislaimer: The data used in the following project is for non-commercial educational and personal use.*

 ## Project Overview
 This project explores whether machine learning can help answer a critical question: **what makes a language endangered, and can we anticipate these patterns before it’s too late?** As languages vanish, so do unique histories, identities, and worldviews.
 By identifying the factors that drive endangerment, we aim to support earlier, more focused efforts to preserve linguistic and cultural diversity.